WolframResearch/WAS-Kubernetes/Documentation/API/EndpointManager.md

 * Model (application/json)

 		[ EndpointInfo{
-				endpointPath : string
+				endpointPath | endpointPrefix : string
 				resourcePath : string
 			} ]

 This API uses the `EndpointInfo` JSON model for creation of the endpoint and to communicate information about the endpoint.
 The model contains the endpointPath and the resourcePath parameters.
+Starting with version 1.4 of the endpoint manager, and 4.2 of active web elements server, the endpointPrefix can be used instead of the endpointPath.

 Use of each parameter is described below:

-* endpointPath (required, string): This path uniquely identifies an endpoint which is publicly accessible from the active web elements server.
+* endpointPath (string): This path uniquely identifies an endpoint which is publicly accessible from the active web elements server.
 If it is a hierarchical endpoint path (with a directory structure), it should be specified without a leading slash.
 For example, if under the directory `test` we have endpoint `add`, the path should be written `test/add`.
+* endpointPrefix (string): This path uniquely identifies the root for the set of endpoints that are publicly accessible from the active web elements server.
+An `endpintPrefix` functions as both an endpoint path and an endpoint directory.
+For example, if the endpoint prefix is `test/add` then the resource at `resourcePath` will be used to serve not just `test/add` but also `test/add/one`; however, it will not serve
+`/test/addone`.
+This is useful for e.g. deploying a [`URLDispatcher`](http://reference.wolfram.com/language/ref/URLDispatcher.html) to WAS.
 * resourcePath (required, string): This path uniquely identifies a resource that should be accessible though the resource manager.

+Exactly one of `endpointPath` and `endpointPrefix` must be specified.
+When multiple endpoints have been deployed such that there's an `endpointPath` or `endpointPrefix` for one that is inside a directory specified by another deployed `endpointPrefix`, the more specific (i.e. the innermost one) takes precedence.
+That is, for the following deployments:

+        { "endpointPrefix": "foo", "resourcePath": "fooResource" }
+        { "endpointPrefix": "foo/bar", "resourcePath": "barResource" }
+        { "endpointPath": "foo/bar/baz", "resourcePath": "bazResource" }

+then calls to:
+* `foo/one` will fire `fooResource`
+* `foo/bar/one` will fire `barResource`
+* `foo/bar/baz` will fire `bazResource`
+* `foo/bar/baz/one` will fire `barResource` (because `bazResource` is at a path, not a prefix)

 ## Endpoints [/endpoints]